carmen-martin/bayesian-networks/README.md

-K2 algorithm implementation for Bayesian Networks.
+#### K2 algorithm for Bayesian Networks.

+The K2 algorithm is implemented in R language both for small and big datasets.